Andover F.C.: Former players

-Other Teams & Activities
+Other teams and activities

 Andover's reserve team played for most of the club's history in various competitions and won the Hampshire Combination in 1998, although they did not play during the 2007–08 season.
 The reserve team competed in the Hampshire League 2004 from 2008 to 2011 (later to become Andover Lions).
 In addition to their first and reserve teams, Andover FC also ran a number of youth teams; an under-18s team competing in the North East Hampshire Youth League, and teams for other age groups ranging from under-7s to under-15s.
 The under-18s also competed in the FA Youth Cup.

 In July 2008, the club started a community programme called "Lions in the Community" in conjunction with some of their principal sponsors (such as HSA and Stannah Lifts) and a government body to provide a range of football activities for children and schools in the immediate area.
 Events held included coaching sessions at schools and local sports centres, five-a-side football tournaments for girls' teams from local secondary schools, fun days and after-school clubs.
 As a result of this programme, the club was officially awarded FA Charter Community Club status in October 2009.
 Despite the dissolution of Andover F.C., the Lions in the Community programme continues its activities.